ruipaulorocha/fake_localization_ros2/README.md

 This node is most frequently used during simulation as a method to provide localization based on perfect odometry in a computationally inexpensive manner.
 Specifically, `fake_localization` converts odometry data into pose, particle cloud, and transform data of the form published by `amcl`.

+The node `fake_localization` is also available as a composable node, `fake_localization_ros2::FakeOdomNode`, which can be launched dynamically inside a ROS container and use intra-process communication.

 #### Nodes